Jewelweed is a wild plant very useful in treating poison ivy. Learn where and when it grows, and enjoy our Jewelweed poison ivy treatment.

 Using Jewelweed for Poison Ivy Rashes

 In the spring and summer, the juice in the leaves and stems is plentiful.
-In the waning weeks of summer into fall, the stems become hard and knobby, but still contain some juice.
+In the waning weeks of summer into fall, the stems become hard and knobby but still contain some juice.
 Using it in a tincture is best during this time.
-The tincture can be different colors at different times of the year, ranging from pale to dark reddish brown.
+The tincture can be of different colors at different times of the year, ranging from pale to dark reddish-brown.
 (The color of the tincture does not determine the effectiveness.)

 Jewelweed is best used fresh.
 It seems to lose most of the properties when dried, so I never bother.
-I do freeze some at the end of the season because I know I’ll need it in the winter and I won’t be able to find any.
-I’m experimenting soaking the fresh plant in liquid vegetable glycerin with varying degrees of success.
-It seems to hold the good qualities of it, but turns a murky brown.
+I do freeze some at the end of the season because I know I’ll need them in the winter and I won’t be able to find any.
+I’m experimenting with soaking the fresh plant in liquid vegetable glycerin with varying degrees of success.
+It seems to hold its good qualities but also turns a murky brown.
 I’ll continue to work on it and provide updates!

 How to Make Poison Ivy Treatments With Jewelweed

 You can make it into a tincture as described above.